rerun-io/rerun/docs/content/howto/dataframe-api.md

 ---
-title: Get data out from Rerun with code
+title: Get data out of Rerun with code
 order: 1600
 ---